csense-oss/csense-kotlin/readme.md

 ### Time
-there is also a time unit in the project, which should allow a seamless conversion between time units, and be allocation free (still waiting for inline classes to be promoted for this)
+There is also a time unit in the project, which should allow a seamless conversion between time units, and be allocation free (still waiting for inline classes to be promoted for this)

+### Computer sizes
+There are classes related to binary / computer sizes, from bits to tera bytes.

 #### Expected
 This pattern is quite useful, the one in Coroutines (Result) is not meant for General purpose usage;